tyboe2013/KisiwaDesertScript/README.md

 ## How-To

+##### 1. Download the Script
+   You can Download the latest release [here](https://github.com/Muchacho13Scripts/KisiwaDesertScript/releases)

+   Click on 'Assets' and download the LUA file

+##### 2. Start TemBot

+##### 3. Edit your Settings in 'Main Settings' and 'Misc Settings'
+   Check these Screenshots:

+##### 4. Load up the LUA Script
+   Click on 'Load File' and open the downloaded LUA File

+##### 5. Change Settings in LUA Script to your liking
+   Check 'User Settings' in this ReadMe for more information

+   You may have to scroll down a bit to see all Settings

+##### 6. Start TemTem and move in front of Kisiwa Desert Shop
+   Start here:

+##### 7. Start the Script
+   Default Button to start is 'F3'

+   Stop the Script with 'F2'

 ## Changelog

 ##### V1 - Initial GitHub Release

 ## Donations
 If you like my work you can consider a small donation for a beer [here](https://www.paypal.me/scriptchacho)

 ## Bug Reporting
 If you find any bugs report them here (I still need to figure out how GitHub works) or send a message on Discord: Muchacho13#0901